hkidd/CodeQuiz/README.md

 # CodeQuiz_HW4
-A timed quiz on JavaScript fundamentals that stores high scores
+A timed quiz on random Formula 1 facts that stores the top 3 high scores in local storage.